ncov19-us/front-end/README.md

 ## About this app

 Visualizing COVID19 pandemic in the U.S. by states and by the whole country, with newsfeeds from major news channels and twitter feeds from public officials and institutions.
+The app can be [found here](http://ncov19.us/).

 ## Tech Stack
 - Plotly Dash